nsumner/se-design-template/README.md

         cd build

-3. Run CMake with the path to the LLVM source.
+3. Run CMake with the path to the source.

         cmake ../se-design-template